Your dog may have been prescribed tacrolimus or cyclosporine to treat an eye condition.

 Following are the instructions that should be kept in mind while administering the drug:

-Keep it out of reach of kids
+- Keep out of reach of other pets or children.

 Cyclosporine takes about two weeks to show some improvement in the condition.
 It may take as long as four to six weeks to see the maximum effects at controlling symptoms.

 Tacrolimus is intended to be used for a short period.
 This medication can take a few weeks before full effects are noted.
 Gradual improvements are usually noticeable within a few days.

 To Read Next: 11 Reasons for Dog Coughing and Gagging

 Is There a Substitute for Tacrolimus for Dogs?

 The only substitute for tacrolimus eye drops in dogs would be cyclosporine.
 If the veterinarian has already tried cyclosporine, and it hasn’t worked as well as it should, tacrolimus would be the only other option.

 Over-the-counter products are available to help ease the adverse effects of dry eye.
 Ask your veterinarian about using artificial tear solutions in conjunction with the prescribed drops.